-Including the measurement and research tools spend in that 55 percent is important as well.
+Including the measurement and research tools spent in that 55 percent is important as well.
 Mlicki’s recommendation is specifically for B2B professional services firms, but it’s a good rule of thumb no matter the industry or target audience.

 While content promotion and good research can help solve challenges one through four, it doesn’t address challenges associated with organizational culture and measurement.

-5. Organizational culture – This can prove to be challenging whether it’s content marketing, cloud computing adoption or any other issue.
+5. Organizational culture – This can prove to be challenging whether it’s content marketing, cloud computing adoption, or any other issue.
 Companies both large and small struggle to adapt to change quickly.
 Silos exist and department heads want to protect their budgets.

 The best way to influence organizational culture and positively impact content marketing efforts is to build a case using data, craft a thorough plan and sell it to everyone you can get to listen.
 Make sure to include how it will benefit the people you’re selling to internally.

 6. Measurement – It’s surprising to even see this on the list, but no matter.
 It’s certainly challenging for some; because before a marketer can measure anything they have to have a clear goal and a strategy.
 Obviously, if only 38 percent of brands have a content marketing strategy, it’s unlikely they’ll have anything meaningful to measure.